Claude Code Power User Checklist

 Three ways to stop clicking "approve" all day:

 • Auto mode - a classifier reviews commands and blocks only what looks risky.
+Covered in depth in item 16.

 • /permissions allowlists - pre-approve commands you trust, like npm run lint.